yssource/rhai/doc/src/engine/custom-syntax.md

   * `context.call_level(): usize` - the current nesting level of function calls.

 * `inputs: &[Expression]` - a list of input expression trees.

+* Return value - result of evaluating the custom syntax expression.

 ### Access Arguments